WID Graduate Assistants and Peer Writing Preceptors

 No emailed requests will be accepted.

-If you are being nominated by a faculty member or are interested in applying for a WID GA position, please fill out the online WID Graduate Assistant Application Form during the hiring windows listed in this section.
+If you are being nominated by a faculty member or are interested in applying for a WID GA position, please fill out the online WID Graduate Assistant Application Form, which is updated twice a year, during the hiring windows.

 Please note that most WID GA positions are recruited through individual faculty, so we encourage you to reach out to faculty teaching WID courses you would be interested in working with.
 We are sometimes able to match WID GAs with faculty who have open requests, sometimes across departments.
 Please complete the form in either case.

 Peer Writing Preceptors